Thirunaa/CS554-Project/README.md

 # Cricketify - a cricket news and score application

 Cricketify is an cricket news web application.
-It features, news, articles and live coverage of cricket matches including text commentary, player stats and team rankings.
+It features news articles and live coverage of cricket matches.
+It also includes text commentary, player stats and team rankings.

 ## walkthrough video: